vbugana/README.md-generator/README.md

 * Navigate to the README Generator and git pull the latest repository to your local machine
 * Run npm install in order to install inquirer
 * Using your terminal, use the command node index.js to initialize the application
-*

 ## Usage
+In Visual Studio:
-In Visual Studio, right click index.js > Open in integrated terminal Type "node index.js" in your terminal and hit enter Answer prompts provided by the generator
+* Right click index.js > Open in integrated terminal
+* Type "node index.js" in your terminal and hit enter
+* Answer prompts provided by the generator

 ## Preview